sarsky/Mozzie/docs/source/Overview.rst

 to collect a 25g blood sample vial and return it intact to base.

 The main "challenges" to complete the mission objectives are:
- * Overcome the range required with an aircraft of up to a total of 60km, including landing on the remote site and return inside of 60 minutes
+ * Overcome the range required with an aircraft of up to a total of 60km, including landing on the remote site and return, inside of 60 minutes
  * Be able to land at the remote site that is cluttered and does not allow for low glide slope landings (10m radius) and so should be able to land and takeoff vertically at the remote site to receive maximum points for accuracy on target
  * Must maintain a continuous communications link between the aircraft and base (even whilst on the ground at the remote site)